 Once the claimant is done with treatment and collects all of their medical bills, lost wages, the accident report, and any other pertinent evidence, they must submit this in the form of a settlement demand to the Hanover insurance adjuster.
 The adjuster usually has about a month to respond after receiving the demand.

 Rarely will the insurance adjuster accept the claimant’s settlement demand out of the gate.
 Often, the adjuster responds with a far lower amount, and the negotiations process begins from this point.
 When dealing with Hanover Insurance in the aftermath of an accident, it is important to understand that the adjuster’s primary focus is to settle the demand with the least financial loss to the company as possible.
 The adjuster may try to shift some of the blame for the collision from their insured individual to the claimant in an attempt to diminish this person’s recoverable compensation.

 A knowledgeable personal injury attorney who has vast experience handling these kinds of claims could safeguard a claimant’s interests from day one of their case.
 A lawyer could manage all facets of someone’s case, from communicating with the insurance company to obtaining evidence from law enforcement to negotiating for a just settlement with the insurance adjuster.
 If reaching a fair settlement is not possible, an attorney also could help the claimant weigh their options to file a lawsuit to pursue damages from the insurance company.

 Get an Attorney’s Help to Deal with Hanover Insurance After a Collision

 If you are dealing with Hanover insurance after an accident, you should speak with a personal injury attorney before moving forward.
 A lawyer could explain the full scope of your legal rights and help you understand what options you have to seek recovery.
-An attorney could uphold your rights and help you get the financial restitution you are entitled to receive.
+An attorney could uphold your rights and help you get the financial compensation you are entitled to receive.
 Call now for your confidential case review.